AminLari/AminLari/README.md

 # Hi! 👋
 :books: My name is Mohammadamin Lari.
 I'm an Electrical Engineering student at the Amirkabir University of Technology. <br> <br>
-:computer: Some of my programming skills are: <br>
+:computer: Some of my programming skills are:
 <ul>
   <li> Python
   <li> C++